syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 #### FontFamily

-FontFamily of the header text can be customized by setting the [`SfDatePicker.HeaderView`]() property.
+FontFamily of the header text can be customized by setting the [`SfTimePicker.HeaderView`]() property.

 {% tabs %}